Specicount/Specicount/README.md

         * the teaching of her students in the lab
 * Elliott, Matthew, Alex, Paige - Project Team
     * Want to produce a useful/valuable product
-    * Want to achieve a good grade for COMP3500

 ##### Potential Stakeholders